ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/6nostalgia/2-Installation Guide/7-Optional-Controller-Support.md

 * LB + B (Bullet Time)
 * LB + Y (Nightvision)

-:::info **In MO2 enable Soft Lock Aim Assist + Controller Support NVSE. then in game go into menu and swap out Grab and Sneak controls so that Sneak is RS and Grab is LS**
+:::info **In MO2 enable Soft Lock Aim Assist + Controller Support NVSE.
+Then disable YSI Categories.
+Then finally, in game go into menu and swap out Grab and Sneak controls so that Sneak is RS and Grab is LS**
 :::